-Our educator partners and learners rely on access to the internet and mobile networks to access our platform.
-Internet service providers may choose to disrupt or degrade our access to our platform or increase the cost of such access.
+Our learners, customers, and educators rely on access to the internet and mobile networks to access our platform.
+Internet service providers may choose to disrupt or degrade access to our platform or increase the cost of such access.
 Internet service providers or mobile network operators could also attempt to charge us for providing access to our platform.
 In January 2018, the Federal Communications Commission (the "FCC") released an order reclassifying broadband internet access as an information service, subject to certain provisions of Title I of the Communications Act.
 Among other things, the order eliminates rules adopted in 2015 that prohibited broadband providers from blocking, impairing, or degrading access to legal content, applications, services, or non-harmful devices, or engaging in the practice of paid prioritization (e.g., the favoring of some lawful internet traffic over other traffic in exchange for higher payments).
 The order was contested and affirmed in federal court, and the parties declined to appeal the decision to the Supreme Court.
 A number of states have also enacted or are considering legislation or executive actions that would regulate the conduct of broadband providers.
-While President Biden signed Executive Order 14036 on July 9, 2021, which, among other things, instructed the FCC to restore the net neutrality rules, we cannot predict whether the FCC will restore such rules, and if they do, whether the order or state initiatives will be modified, overturned, or vacated by legal action of the court, federal or state legislation, or the FCC.
-If net neutrality rules are not implemented, our business could be subject to increased costs and a loss of existing learners, impair our ability to attract new learners, and materially and adversely impact our business and opportunities for growth.
+Most recently, on January 2, 2025, the U.S. Court of Appeals for the Sixth Circuit struck down a rule by the FCC attempting to reclassify broadband as a regulated "telecommunications service" subject to the net neutrality rule.
+If the absence of net neutrality regulations leads to difficulties for our learners, customers, or educator partners to access our platform, we can face increased costs, lose existing learners, customers, and educator partners, face difficulties attracting new ones, and experience material and adverse impacts on our business and growth opportunities.
 Outside of the U.S., government regulation of the internet, including the idea of net neutrality, may be developing or non-existent.
 As a result, we could face discriminatory or anti-competitive practices that could impede our growth prospects, increase our costs, and harm our business.

-If the mobile solutions available to our learners and partners are not effective, the use of our platform could decline.
+If the mobile solutions available to our learners, customers, and educator partners are not effective, the use of our platform could decline.

-Learners have been increasingly accessing our platform on mobile devices through our app in recent years.
-The smaller screen size and reduced functionality associated with some mobile devices may make the use of our platform more difficult or our educator partners may believe that online learning through such mobile devices is not effective.
-Learners accessing our network primarily on mobile devices may not enroll in the courses or the credentialing programs offered on our platform as often as those accessing our platform through personal computers, which could result in less revenue for us.
-If we are not able to provide our educator partners with the functionality to deliver a rewarding experience on mobile devices, their ability to attract learners to their programs may be harmed and, consequently, our business may suffer.
+Learners and customers have been increasingly accessing our platform through our mobile app.
+The smaller screen size and reduced functionality associated with some mobile devices may make the use of our platform more difficult or our customers and educator partners may believe that online learning through such mobile devices is not effective.
+Learners accessing our network primarily on mobile devices may not enroll in our content or programs as often as those accessing our platform through personal computers, which could result in less revenue for us.
+If we are not able to provide our customers and educator partners with the functionality to deliver a rewarding experience on mobile devices, their ability to attract learners to their programs may be harmed and, consequently, our business may suffer.

-As new mobile devices and mobile features are released, we may encounter problems in developing or supporting apps for them.
+As new mobile devices and features are released, we may encounter problems in developing or supporting apps for them.
 In addition, supporting new devices and mobile device operating systems may require substantial time and resources.